almass@almassbadat.com

 DJ/RADIO

-Almass presents Mass Movement monthly on Voices Radio, a two-hour curated live radio show playing roots, rhythm and gems.
+Almass hosts Mass Movement monthly on Voices Radio, a two-hour curated live radio show presenting research, roots and rhythm.
 You can also hear Almass in conversation on the What is this Behaviour? podcast, available on British Airways long-haul flights as well as Spotify and Apple Podcast.
 Read her DJ bio here.

 CULTURAL PRODUCER